AD – Press trip

 When we holiday in the UK, being able to take the dog is a priority.
 We make the odd exception for a short break but where possible, we want her to be able to come.
 So, when we were asked if we’d like to go and stay at their gorgeous Hoburne Blue Anchor resort, my first question was whether Bubbles was invited too.
-As it turns out, not only is the Hoburne Blue Anchor resort dog friendly, but so is the beach.
+As it turns out, not only is resort dog friendly, but so is the beach.
+So, my Hoburne Blue Anchor review is all about a dog friendly family holiday.

 Hoburne Blue Anchor Review: Resort

 The Hoburne resort at Blue Anchor has a range of static caravans and lodges.
 There is also an area for mobile caravans and camper vans, as well as a few camping pods.
-We’d usually take our van, but Hoburne kindly invited us to stay in one of their well equipped two-bedroom platinum caravans.
+We’d usually take our van, but Hoburne kindly invited us to stay in one of their well equipped two-bedroom platinum dog friendly caravans.

 The caravan itself was a real home from home.
 Having a fully equipped kitchen with a fridge-freezer meant we could cook decent meals.
 This saved a fortune on eating out.
 The girls had a little twin bedroom opposite the toilet and shower room.
 Our room had an ensuite toilet attached.